 Also read: 40 wonderful things to do in Jamaica.

 Jamaica is the place to help you have a wonderful vacation.
-Below you will find details on weather, annual events, and the top 5 places to visit, so that when you arrive in Jamaica, you will have nothing to worry about as the stress of regular life melts away.
+Below you will find details on weather and annual events so that when you arrive in Jamaica, you will have nothing to worry about as the stress of regular life melts away.

 In this article on the Sandals Blog: